ladbible homepage

 While she requested to speak to her family to say goodbye, Noelia said she wanted to be alone when the injection was administered.

-Christian Lawyers confirmed her death in a statement last night (26 March): "Noelia has already been euthanised.
+Christian Lawyers confirmed her death in a statement last night (26 March): "Noelia has already undergone euthanasia.

-“At Christian Lawyers, we deeply regret her death and denounce that this case highlights the serious flaws in the euthanasia law, which does not protect the most vulnerable people.
+"From Christian Lawyers, we deeply regret her death and denounce that this case highlights the serious shortcomings of the euthanasia law, which does not protect the most vulnerable people.

-“We urge politicians to use her story to drive urgent changes and prevent something like this from happening again.
+"We ask politicians to ensure that her story serves to drive urgent changes and prevent something like this from happening again.

-“Thanks to everyone who has empathised with the family during these very difficult times.
+"Thank you to everyone who has empathized with the family during these very difficult times.

 Noelia's family did not support her decision (Antena 3)